-Shopify is not suitable for multi-store or multi-brand management, but they still have the ability to setup multi-store.
+Shopify is not suitable for multi-store or multi-brand management, but they still have the ability to set up multi-store.
 However, you can’t manage your stores in one single interface.
 You need to create a new account, buy a plan for that new account, also pay again for all the Shopify apps.
 After that, you have to duplicate all the settings and product list.
 In Shopify, these lists are separated, each store has its unique products list.

-In Shopify platform, the more website’s stored you have, the more account you have to create, the more you have to pay, the more interface you get to work, the more confused you feel to manage.
+In the Shopify platform, the more website’s stored you have, the more account you have to create, the more you have to pay, the more interface you get to work, the more confused you feel to manage.

-In Magento 2, the catalog of the product can be shared across your websites, stores and store views.
+In Magento 2, the catalog of the product can be shared across your websites, stores, and store views.
 The attribute of the product can be set at different levels from ‘global’ down to ‘store view’.
 So it’s easy for you to have one product on several websites but each site comes with its specific price, for example.

 Themes, Integrations, Extensions, and Apps